 - Providing a DUNS number instead of an EIN for a US-based company.

 - Using SSN to register your brand.
-If you used your SSN to file your taxes, you are a sole proprietor and should register a starter brand, not a standard brand.
+If you used your SSN to file your taxes, you are a sole proprietor and should await further guidance from Twilio on registering your brand.

 - For US businesses, to ensure you’re providing accurate information, enter your business's EIN into the HIPAA Space lookup website.
 If your business appears in the results, please fill in your business name exactly according to the business listing information.